skokec/DAU-ConvNet-cifar10-example/README.md

 ## CIFAR-10 example for DAU-ConvNet

 Example for using DAU-ConvNet with simple three layer architecture on CIFAR-10 dataset.
+Based on original TensorFlow CIFAR-10 tutorial.
+Modified only network architecture in cifar10.py ```inference()``` method.

 You need to have [DAU-ConvNet TensorFlow plugin](https://https://github.com/skokec/DAU-ConvNet) compiled, installed and available in python system path.